 If you receive an information confirmation, this is similar to an additional verification.
 This is prompting you that information is not matching.
 Click the Send Back buitton to the employee to correct, reverify documents and resubmit to E-verify.

 If you receive a final non-confirmation notice, or if the employee fails to resolve a TNC or other notification as instructed, contact Human Resources, Strategic Workforce Solutions (SWS) immediately.
 The person may not continue employment without confirmed authorization to work in the United States.

 If you hire an employee who lives in a location where there are no other UT Austin employees, you will need to ask a local university or other employer to complete a paper I-9 on the University’s behalf.
-If there are other UT employees in the location, you can temporarily designate one as an HR Contact to complete the electronic I-9.
+If there are other UT employees in the location, you can temporarily designate one as an I-9 Partner to complete the electronic I-9.
 Please work with Human Resources, Records if a remote I-9 is needed.
 Note that employees who work outside the United States are not required to complete an I-9.

 It is imperative to coordinate with Human Resources, Records and Onboarding when collecting a paper I-9 for a remote employee.
 Here are the steps to follow:

 - Ask another university or employer in the area to collect a paper I-9

 - Complete an entire paper I-9 with an I-9 Partner of a fellow university or HR representative.

 - Fax the completed I-9 form to HR Records at 512-232-3524

 - Deliver the original I-9 to HR Records